 War and Peace Memorial Park 戰爭和平紀念公園

 If you keep traveling past the exhibition hall, you will find a park filled with all kinds of retired war machines.
-Here you can learn more about the war machines that help protect Matsu in the recent past.
+Here you can learn more about the war machines that helped protect Matsu in the recent past.
 (Read More…)

 Nangan Island 南竿島